gpreston-hyland/SSE-Job-Aids/ADP-Tips-Tricks/Local Postgres Container AFS/README.md

 ## Prep work

-1. To use the local postgress from AFS via its JDBC Connector, you need to download the PostgreSQL JDBC driver from [https://jdbc.postgresql.org/download/](https://jdbc.postgresql.org/download/).
+1. To use the local postgres from AFS via its JDBC Connector, you need to download the PostgreSQL JDBC driver from [https://jdbc.postgresql.org/download/](https://jdbc.postgresql.org/download/).
 1. Upload the jar file to your EC2 instance and then log open a terminal window to the directory containing the jdbc jar file.
 1. Run the following to place the jar file into the AFS container.
 This assumes the container is named `adp_afs_1`.